OxyTurbine development department

 • Also noisy but the continuous, higher frequency spinning sounds are easier to dampen.

-• Operation at excessive flow overloads the motor and operation at excessive pressure causes a surge, which may result in the destruction of the blower.
-Over current and vibration, detection controls are required for safe operation
+• Operation at excessive flow overloads the motor and operation at excessive pressure causes a surge, which may destroy the blower.
+Overcurrent and vibration, detection controls are required for safe operation

-• Blower specification is a most important task.
-Blowers are among the most expensive equipment purchased for a treatment plant and require trained mechanics for maintenance.
+• Blower specification is the most important task.
+Blowers are among the most expensive equipment purchased for a treatment plant and must trained mechanics for maintenance.

-• Often consulting firms will have a single individual or a sub-consultant to work with blower specification
+• Often consulting firms will have a single person or a sub-consultant to work with blower specification

 Converting Clean Water Transfer Rates to Process Transfer Rates